yanj-github/dpctf-test-runner/tools/wave/docs/rest-api/sessions-api/event-types.md

 }
 ```

-- **test_path**: The path of the test, relative to the DPCTF Test Runner root
+- **test_path**: The path of the test, relative to the SMTS Devices Test Runner root

 **Description**: Triggered by an external framework that is ready to perform
 observations for a specific test.

 ## Observation Completed

-DPCTF only
+WAVE Streaming Media Test Suite only

 **Type identifier**: `observation_completed`